 - Do you need to move a lot with the glasses

-- In which hight does the screen sit in front of you
+- At which height does the screen sit in front of you

 - Do you have any limitations in your eye movements?